Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Chronic obstructive pulmonary disease (COPD) is often called a “smoker’s disease,” but it’s more accurately the long-term scarring of the lungs from years of exposure to cigarettes, polluted air, and other noxious particles.
 Once damage accumulates, it limits airflow permanently, leaving many patients struggling with breathlessness, recurrent infections, and in severe cases, respiratory failure.

-From 2010 to 2021, the age-standardized YLL rate fell from 584 -> 551 per 100k (−6%).
-That’s modest progress, signaling that prevention efforts are paying off.
-Yet the total life years lost still grew by 24% (from 2.7M -> 3.3M) as the US population aged and more people lived into the risk window for COPD.
+From 2010 to 2021, the age-standardized YLL rate fell from 584 → 551 per 100k (−6%).

 The risk profile for COPD is clear: